jjomarron/Overall/README.md

 **1: [Automate Baseball Lineup and Pitch Count](Auto Lineup + Pitch.md)**

-I work part time with a youth baseball team and have been consulting with the coaches on how to develop a lineup and track how many pitches a kid can throw under youth baseball recommended guidelines.
+I work part time with a youth baseball team and have been consulting with the coaches on how to automatically develop a lineup and track how many pitches a kid can throw under youth baseball recommended guidelines.
 This program is designed to allow coaches to spend less time making subjective lineup decisions and more time managing the game and helping the kids perform to their potential.

 **2: [WebScraping for a Fantasy Soccer League](Fantasy Soccer.md)**

-A group of friends and I are in a personally operated Fantasy Soccer League that is conducted over Excel to allow us more flexibility and engagement.
-However, we all run into periods where updating the numbers for each player takes a long time for our team.
-Furthermore, independently verifying other teams would be overly cumbersome.
-This project is in early stages but I am looking to automate the data updates for each team so that we do not have to spend so much time operating on
+A group of friends and I are in a personally operated Fantasy Soccer League that is conducted over Google Sheets to allow us more flexibility and engagement.
+However, we all run into ruts when updating our team's statistics for each player takes too long time or we are too busy.
+Furthermore, independently verifying other teams is barely attempted as it would be overly cumbersome.
+This project is in early stages but I am automating the data updates for each team so that we do not have to spend so much time manually gathering data and can enjoy the normal banter of the league.

 **3: [SMS Trigger for a Python Script](SMS Trigger.md)**